nlenno1/nick-lennon-drummer-ms1/README.md

 # Bugs and Issues

 - While creating the footer I had some issues with spacing and elements being pushed where I didn't want them.
-After some research through the Bootstrap documentation, I realised this was because the.row class was adding extra padding so to remove this is used the g-0 class to remove all the gutters.
+After some research through the Bootstrap documentation, I realised this was because the row and col classes were adding extra padding so I used the g-0 class to remove all the gutters.
 - Page layout was extending under the scroll bar on the right-hand side of the screen but after some research on [Stack Overflow](https://stackoverflow.com/), suggestions from the Slack Community, some tutor guidance and the [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) I found an instance where I had not put an Image in its own separate div which was causing the horizontal overflow.
-- Socials links were creating a 404 page not found error.
+- Social media links were creating a 404 page not found error.
 After reviewing the code, I realised that I had forgotten to include the "https://" part of the URL.
 - Biography text was not wrapping round the Profile Picture.
 This was because they were in separate Bootstrap col classes so to fix this I put them in the same column and then floated the image to the right.
 - Album Covers were not displaying as 2 rows of 3 at desktop.
 To fix this I reduced the padding around them and reduced their max-width, still allowing them to shrink as the screen width diminishes.
 - Soundcloud Iframe were stealing focus when loaded.
 After some research on the sound cloud website I learnt that the auto play value was automatically set to true, so I changed this value too false to fix the bug.